20240304 Grammar 449

 Why Join LCGS?

 You will be part of a welcoming and professional school community that values collaboration, innovation and high-quality care.
-This is an opportunity to take ownership of an established Marketing Manager role and make a meaningful impact on our school community.
+This is an opportunity to take ownership of an established Boarding Chef role and make a meaningful impact on students every day.

 Applications

-Applications close 12 June 2026 at 5pm and will be reviewed as they are received.
+Applications close 5pm Friday, 19 June 2026, and will be reviewed as they are received.

 A copy of the position description is available here.